joelklabo/nostr-control/README.md

 }
 ```

 nostr-control also keeps track of it's own settings so you can update things on the fly.
-Where that file is stored depends on your environment.
-When running on `regtest` mine was stored here: `/tmp/l1-regtest/regtest/nostr-config.json`
+Create your `config.json` in the root directory and it will be picked up.

 You probably won't need to change that but that's where things you set while running will be stored.